 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-We can reinforce these early place value understanding even when practicing other skills within twenty, such as comparing numbers.
+We can reinforce these early place value concepts even when practicing other skills within twenty, such as comparing numbers.
 The key is to start with concrete materials–teddy bear counters, linking cubes, or two-color counters.
 Showing groups of ten, and using contrasting colors, emphasizes the ten and additional ones.
 So if the students are building 13, for example, they should use 10 lining cubes of one color and 3 linking cubes of another color.

 They do the same thing with the teddy bear counters or two-color counters.
 It builds the concept of 10 and also makes the comparison much easier for them.
 It’s much quicker to count a ten and 3 more, instead of having to count 13 one by one.